ARE YOU WAITING TO BE CALLED?

 Within a few minutes, however, the employer escorted the young man out of

-the office and said to the other applicants, "Gentlemen, thank you very much
+the office and said to the other applicants, "Gentlemen, thank you very

 for coming, but the job has just been filled."